 Regulation halting growth?

-Agritourism events often need approval by their perspective county.
+Agritourism events often need approval by their respective county.
 And throughout California, potential agritourism operators often complain about confusing regulatory requirements, according to Leff.
 In particular, zoning requirements on how farm land may be used can make it difficult for farms to take advantage of opportunities.

 In San Mateo County, tourism cannot supplant agriculture as the location’s main source of income.
 Such regulations are viewed as a way to ensure that agriculture is not used as a false pretext to obtain cheaper farmland.
 The county also has rules that place limits on anything from the number of hay mazes to hay rides on a property.